 Finding the minimum information for a vital record

-To get a copy of a vital record, you must at least know the full married name of one of the spouses for a divorce certificate or the full name of the groom and/or the full maiden name of the bride for a marriage certificate.
+To find a vital record, you must at least know the full name of the deceased for a death certificate, the full married name of one of the spouses for a divorce certificate, and the full name of the groom and/or the full maiden name of the bride for a marriage certificate.
 You must also know the approximate year of the event, and the state or county where the event took place.
 If you do not have the minimum information to find a vital record, you can either:

 Get help finding some of the minimum information by selecting one of the following items,

-click the Back button on your browser to return to the list of other places where you can find an individual's marital status, or
+click the Back button on your browser to return to the list of other places where you can find an individual's age, or

 read the paragraphs below for a few additional tips.

 Even if you don't have the minimum information required to find the original records, you're not completely out of luck.
 Indexes to vital records have been made for some states and counties.
 These indexes provide you with the information you need to access the original record.
 Check with libraries and genealogy societies in the area -- they may know if any indexes exist for the records that you need.